 Panorama Buffet (Deck 9): Like so much else on Pacific Princess, the buffet is small; with several choices for breakfast, lunch and dinner, and seating both inside and out.
 (Unlike on many other ships, the food stations are not identical on either side of the space.)
 There is a Prego Pizzeria counter with two everyday options (margherita and pepperoni) and a daily special.
 A free drink station is located outside or flag a waiter down to bring you a glass of iced tea, lemonade or ice water.

 Poolside Grill (Deck 9): A standard poolside grill with hamburgers, hot dogs and French fries.

 Sabatini's (Deck 10); $25: Princess' signature Italian fine dining restaurant makes an appearance on Pacific Princess with the original menu (some ships have different, modern menu).
 The bright space has light blue walls with bas relief sculptures of soldiers on horseback at the front.

-Sterling Steakhouse (Deck 10); $29: Alternatively referred to as The Grill and with menus that say Crown Grill, this is nevertheless the line's signature steakhouse.
+Sterling Steakhouse (Deck 10); $29 per adult and $14.50 for children ages 3 to 12: Alternatively referred to as The Grill and with menus that say Crown Grill, this is nevertheless the line's signature steakhouse.
 Located directly across from Sabatini's (they essentially share one big space that's been divided in half by the kitchen), the decor here is slightly darker with brown and white rugs with an art deco design, and black and white photos of famous actors on the walls.